midnightntwrk/midnight-architecture/adrs/0013-proof-system.md

   Halo 2's recursion strategy, and the performance uplift of KZG.
 - While KZG requires a trusted setup, we believe the benefits outweigh this drawback.
+- Pluto/Eris, being a larger curve than Pallas/Vesta or BLS12-381 is more
+  expensive than the latter for basic operations.
+We believe this cost to be outweighed by the future advantages of the curve.

 [^1]: Note that this ADR includes relatively old decisions at the point of writing.